DC Green Bank Commits $7.5M to Residential Solar Projects

 Under the deal, more than a dozen LMI families are expected to see their electricity bills cut by half.
 It will create up to 13 clean economy jobs, generate more than 90 megawatts of renewable energy, and avoid approximately 64 tons of CO2 equivalent annually.

-Since its launch in 2018, DC Green Bank has committed more than $12 million to community and residential solar projects serving low- and moderate-income residents in the District.
+Since its launch in 2018, DC Green Bank has pledged more than $12 million to community and residential solar projects for the District’s low- and moderate-income residents.

 Mayor Bowser introduced legislation establishing the DC Green Bank in 2018, a policy tool that utilized public-purpose funding to attract private investment to expand renewable energy, lower energy costs, reduce greenhouse gas emissions, create green jobs and enhance resilience.